DATA PROCESSING ADDENDUM

 4.1.
 The Controller warrants that it has all necessary rights, consents, and permissions (including any required notifications under APP 5 and IPP 3) to provide the Controller Data, including any Personal Information, to the Processor for processing in accordance with this Addendum and the Agreement.

 4.2.
-The Controller shall ensure that its instructions for the processing of Personal Information comply with Applicable Privacy Laws.
+The Controller shall ensure that its instructions for the processing of Controller Data comply with Applicable Privacy Laws.

 4.3.
-The Controller shall be responsible for the accuracy, quality, and legality of the Personal Information provided to the Processor.
+The Controller shall be responsible for the accuracy, quality, and legality of the Controller Data provided to the Processor for the delivery of the Service.

-8.1.
-This Addendum shall remain in force for as long as the Processor processes Personal Information on behalf of the Controller under the Agreement.
+6.1.
+This Addendum shall remain in force for as long as the Processor processes Controller Data on behalf of the Controller under the Agreement.

-8.2.
+6.2.
 Termination of the Agreement shall automatically terminate this Addendum.
-Sections 3.6, 3.7, and 6.1 of this Addendum shall survive termination.